knpuniversity/behat/knpu/install.md

 because we need to run it with `--init` at the end just one time in our application.
 This did an underwhelming amount of things for us.
 It created two directories and one file.

-In PhpStorm we see our a `features` directory, a `bootstrap` directory and a little `FeatureContext.php` file and that's all of it.
+In PhpStorm we see a `features` directory, a `bootstrap` directory and a little `FeatureContext.php` file and that's all of it.
 While we're here I'll add a use statement for `MinkContext` and make it extend that.
 I'll explain that in a minute.